 Vacations may be taken as weekly periods, as individual days, or in half-hour increments as long as the period chosen meets with departmental approval.
-In the event that a holiday observed by the District falls within a scheduled vacation period, you will be granted an alternate day of vacation at a later date.
+In the event that a holiday observed by the District falls within a scheduled vacation period, your vacation time will not be used.